cogxen/learn/pages/challenges/leetcode/pandas/2877-create-a-dataframe-from-list.md

 ---
 title: 2877.
-Create a DataFrame from List | Challenges | Cogxen
+Create a DataFrame from List
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta